jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 ### State synchronization

-#### Synchronizing from kernel to frontend
+#### Synchronizing from kernel to frontend: `update`

-When a widget's state changes in the kernel, the new state (either the entire state or just the changed keys) is sent to the frontend over the widget's comm channel using an `update` message:
+When a widget's state changes in the kernel, the changed state keys and values are sent to the frontend over the widget's comm channel using an `update` message:

 ```
 {